thoas/bokchoy/docs/a-tour-of-bokchoy.md

 Bokchoy comes equipped with a middleware package, providing a suite of standard middlewares.
 Middlewares have the same API as handlers.
-It's easy to implement them and can be assimiliate as net/http middlewares, they share the same purpose to follow the lifecycle of a Bokchoy request and interact with it.
+It's easy to implement them and can be assimiliated as net/http middlewares, they share the same purpose to follow the lifecycle of a Bokchoy request and interact with it.

 The previous handler is rewritten to panic: